CryptoSwift

 AES-GCM

-The result of Galois/Counter Mode (GCM) encryption is ciphertext and authentication tag, that is later used to decryption.
+The result of Galois/Counter Mode (GCM) encryption is ciphertext and authentication tag, which is later used for decryption.

 encryption